dawidd6/action-download-artifact/README.md

     path: extract_here
     # Optional, defaults to current repo
     repo: ${{ github.repository }}
-    # Optional, check the workflow run to whether it has an artifact
+    # Optional, check the workflow run whether it has an artifact and download it
-    # then will get the last available artifact from the previous workflow
+    # otherwise get the last available artifact from the previous workflow
     # default false, just try to download from the last one
     check_artifacts: false
     # Optional, search for the last workflow run whose stored an artifact named as in `name` input
     # default false
     search_artifacts: false